Neuroimaging Study in Newcastle

 You should be generally healthy with no recent bouts of ill health

 You should not have participated in a similar study in the last two years

-You should have normal hearing or slight hearing loss
+You should NOT have moderate/severe hearing loss

 Where does the study take place?